UsefulScripts01/HpTool/README.md

 ## Usage

-1. Copy the code from the area below and paste it into PowerShell Admin (or Windows Terminal).
+1. Copy the code from the area below and paste it into PowerShell Admin (or Windows Terminal)

 ![PasteCode](res/PasteCode.png)

 ```powershell